 This postcard template is used for monthly mailings.

 An in-depth style guide enables The Art Project’s in-house team to take the new branding design and apply it in various mediums, from signage to print.

-The DIN font family is the font for use on all TAP branded materials.
+The DIN font family is used on all TAP-branded materials.
 It’s a simple, versatile, easily readable font that is slightly condensed, allowing more words to fit in.